-The Jewish Children’s Bureau (JCB) merged with Jewish Family and Community Services (JFCS) to become Jewish Child & Family Services (JCFS) in 2006.
+The Jewish Children’s Bureau (JCB) merged with Jewish Family and Community Services (JFCS) to become JCFS Chicago in 2006.
 Through those years and the evolution of the Agency, Midge became, and still is, a dedicated leader and supporter.

 Adopting her children through JCB was Midge’s first connection to the Agency, but it didn’t take long for her to get more involved.
 She had a friend from college who was married to Chuck Stern, a JCB board member, and in 1972, he asked her to serve on the Board.